Minimal Representations of Tropical Rational Functions: Introduction

-In general, minimal balancings and minimal representations overlap, but are not identical.
-There exists a minimal balancing of $\V_+$ or $\V_-$ that induces a minimal representation of $\vp$.
-This relation is explained by \Cref{fig:lattice}.
-Besides its relation to minimal representations, the minimal balancing problem models many problems in various fields, thus worth studying separately.
+\begin{prop} Let $\vp:\R^2\to\R$ be a conewise linear function.
+The canonical representation of $\vp$ is minimal w.r.t. $\mComp$. \end{prop}

+In \Cref{ex:rational_function}, the representation $g_2\oslash h_2$ in \Cref{fig:two-reps} is the canonical representation of $\psi_1$.
+We give a possible generalization of canonical representations to conewise linear functions in higher dimensions in \Cref{sec:monomial-comp}.
+For a tropical polynomial $g$, there is a nice correspondence between the function itself, the tropical hypersurface $\V(g)$ and its lifted Newton polytope $\Delta^\uparrow(g)$ (see \Cref{prop:equivalance}).
+Therefore, notions of complexity migrate to tropical hypersurfaces as well as polytopes.
+One can thus talk about \textit{minimal balancing problem} (see \Cref{sec:minimal-rep}).
+Besides serving as a step stone for studying the minimal representation problem, the minimal balancing problem turns out interesting on itself.
 One question in machine learning is if one can recover the architecture and parameters of a neural network by simply querying the network \cite{rolnick2020reverse,oh2019towards}.
-The minimal balancing problem, as a comparison, asks if one can construct a network that is compatible with the queries with the simplest structure.
+The minimal balancing problem, as a comparison, asks if one can construct a simplest network structure that is compatible with the queries.
 Another example is the Inverse Voronoi Problem \cite{aloupis2013fitting}, which asks how to fit a Voronoi diagram to a subdivision of the plane, where the subdivision is not necessarily convex.
 In that context, the minimal balancing problem asks for the Voronoi diagram with the fewest sites.

-Our next theorem says The minimal balancing problem w.r.t. the monomial length and w.r.t. the factorization length can be different. \begin{thm} There exist weighted polyhedral complexes $X$ with minimal balancing $Y_1$ w.r.t. the monomial length $\mlen$, and minimal balancing $Y_2$ w.r.t. the factorization length $\flen$, such that $\mlen(Y_1)<\mlen(Y_2)$ and $\flen(Y_1)>\flen(Y_2)$. \end{thm}

-\Cref{thm:lower-bound} gives comparison bounds between the monomial length and the factorization length.
-Under mild conditions, the factorization length of a signomial is much smaller than its monomial length.
+We study the difference between monomial complexity and factorization complexity. \Cref{prop:two-notions-agree-in-1-d} says $\mComp$ and $\fComp$ are the same when $d=1$, whereas for $d\geq 2$, they have distinct behavior, and the minimal balancing problem w.r.t. the monomial complexity and w.r.t. the factorization complexity can be different. \Cref{thm:lower-bound} gives comparison bounds between the monomial complexity and the factorization complexity.
+Under genericity conditions, the factorization complexity of a tropical polynomial is much smaller than its monomial complexity.